equinor/terraform-baseline/CONTRIBUTING.md

 An external contributor should:

 - Create forks of Terraform Baseline repositories.
-- Create pull requests in Terraform Baseline repositories.
+- Create issues and pull requests in Terraform Baseline repositories.

 ### 👨‍🎓 Contributors